 CNC machines are used extensively throughout the manufacturing industry.
-There are many types of CNC machines which can be broadly classified into the following five categories each serving an individual purpose:
+However, there are many types of CNC machines which can be broadly classified into the following five categories each serving an individual purpose:

 - CNC milling machines are the most commonly occurring ones that have built-in tools for cutting and drilling.

 - CNC lathe machines feature a lathe that controls and moves the material into position as programmed on the computer.
 They are used to make cones, cylinders, and spheres.

 - CNC drilling machines are commonly implemented for mass productions.

 - CNC plasma cutters use a plasma torch to cut through rough materials like metal.